Sky Deutschland advises investors to shun BSkyB offer

 | FRANKFURT

-FRANKFURT The management of pay-TV provider Sky Deutschland SKYDn.DE has advised minority investors not to accept an offer from BSkyB BSY.L, a token gesture given that BSkyB's terms are little more than a formality required after its purchase of a controlling stake in the broadcaster.
+FRANKFURT The management of pay-TV provider Sky Deutschland has advised minority investors not to accept an offer from BSkyB, a token gesture given that BSkyB's terms are little more than a formality required after its purchase of a controlling stake in the broadcaster.

-BSkyB in July agreed to buy the 57 percent stake in Sky Deutschland owned by Rupert Murdoch's 21st Century Fox (FOXA.O), and offered remaining shareholders 6.75 euros for each of their shares, as mandated by German takeover law.
+BSkyB in July agreed to buy the 57 percent stake in Sky Deutschland owned by Rupert Murdoch's 21st Century Fox, and offered remaining shareholders 6.75 euros for each of their shares, as mandated by German takeover law.

 But with only a small premium on the table, analysts have doubted that many will sell.